iohint/iohint/README.md

 Copy docker-compose.prod-template.yml into docker-compose.prod.yml.
 You can
 then customize:

   1) Populate my-secret-key with a random secret key appropriate for a Django application.

   2) Update the volumes for the RabbitMQ and PostgreSQL server to point to appropriate persistent data storage.

+  3) ```docker-compose -f docker-compose.yml -f docker-compose.prod.yml up```

 Note that docker.citr.ous.ca is a private Docker server, but, the images pushed there are built out of this repository from the circle.yml file, so